-This is wholly dependent on where your curls are to begin with and of often you've had to search up how to repair damaged hair.
-Hair that has been manipulated a lot with heat is likely to take longer to work than hair that is worn curly all the time.
+This entirely depends on where your curls are when you start the method, and how often you've had to search how to repair damaged hair.
+Curly hair that has been manipulated a lot with heat is likely to take longer to see a difference with the Curly Girl Method than hair that is worn curly all or most of the time.

-"The truth is that every single person’s hair is different and grows at different rates and is styled differently,” says Sultan.

-“Trust the process and try to stick with the method as much as possible, and enjoy discovering your curls, coils or kinks in the best way possible."
+"The truth is that every single person’s hair is different and grows at different rates and is styled differently,” Sultan confirms.
+"Trust the process and try to stick with the method as much as possible, and enjoy discovering your curls, coils or kinks in the best way possible."

 How do you start the Curly Girl Method?

 As daunting as it can be, there is no perfect time to start—it simply has to be when you're ready and able to stick to it.
 "Commit to the curls and avoid chopping and changing between wearing it curly for a day, then straightening it for a day," says Melissa Timperley, owner of Melissa Timperley Hair Salon.
 "This is because curls have a memory, so the more you wear it curly, the more defined the curls will be.”

 So, all that's left to do is pick a day and go ahead and get started with your new curly hair routine.
 You likely won't regret it!

 Keeks is an award-winning digital & social content specialist a hair & beauty writer and a brand consultant.
 You can find her work in Cosmopolitan (in print and online), Refinery29, Harper’s Bazaar, Woman and Home, Women’s Health, My Imperfect Life, OK!
 Online and Hairdressers Journal

 I am blush *obsessed* and this easy multi-use pick always gets me compliments